 Some studies will compensate subjects for time and inconvenience for participation in a trial, but for others, study participants are not paid.
 Generally expenses associated with visits, such as travel costs or parking while in clinic for study procedures are reimbursed.
 The study coordinator will explain reimbursements during the informed consent process.

-At any given time, Children’s has hundreds of studies underway.
-To see if there is a trial appropriate to you or a member of your family, please Search for Clinical Trials to view brief descriptions of all current studies.
+At any given time, Children's has hundreds of studies underway.
+To see if there is a trial appropriate to you or a member of your family, please search Clinical Trials to view brief descriptions of all current studies.